Meta-Learning Objectives for Preference Optimization: Introduction

-The performance of offline algorithms such as DPO, particularly on noisy or low-quality datasets, has been a subject of debate~\citep{chowdhury2024provably}, with limited empirical results available.
 In this work, we provide a comprehensive analysis of PO algorithms, examining their behavior on automatically generated preference datasets.
-We perform this analysis in MuJoCo environments~\citep{todorov2012mujoco}, where the underlying reward structure is well defined and offers a clear performance metric to compare agents.
-In particular, we focus on ORPO, as we have found that it largely outperforms DPO in all settings we have considered.
-Our findings indicate that ORPO exhibits distinct failure modes when applied to specific low-quality or noisy datasets.
-These failure modes are present in practical LLM applications, raising concerns about using mixed-quality datasets for PO. \looseness = -1
+We return to the roots of RLHF by performing this analysis in MuJoCo environments and datasets, where the underlying ground-truth reward structure is well defined and offers a clear performance metric to compare agents.
+In particular, we design a task where a pre-trained agent has to adhere to a new stylistic constraint, emulating the typical conditions of LLM fine-tuning.
+Our findings indicate that many PO algorithms present distinct failure modes when applied to specific mixed-quality or noisy datasets. \looseness = -1